Review of EU Deforestation Regulation: simplification

 What is changing and why?

-• Only the operators first placing relevant agri-food products (cattle, cocoa, coffee, palm oil, soya) on the EU market will have to assess the compliance of products with the EUDR, and submit due diligence statements to the EUDR information system.
+- Only the operators first placing relevant agri-food products (cattle, cocoa, coffee, palm oil, soya) on the EU market must assess the compliance of products with the EUDR, and submit due diligence statements to the EUDR information system.

 Actions